-When I worked with teenagers, I would spend a month staffing a summer camp.
+When I worked with teenagers, I would spend a month every year staffing a summer camp.
 In the midst of the fun, we would give opportunities for the kids to share what was going on in their lives.
 A lot of things would come to the surface during those times.
 I was in charge of all of the leaders.
 When they had an issue, particularly with a kid, they came to me.
-There seemed to be a reoccurring theme week after week, summer after summer.
+There seemed to be a recurring theme week after week, summer after summer.
 These sweet little teens and preteens were cutting themselves.
-It happens with boys, sometimes, and the causes are similar, but it is mainly an issue with girls.
+It happens with boys sometimes, and the causes are similar, but it is mainly an issue with girls.

 Distraction and the Feeling of Control

 When people cut or hurt themselves, they are attempting to distract themselves from the intense pain and feelings.
 She is suffering and looking for relief.
 It is a way for her to get her mind off of it.
 The cutting also gives her a feeling of control.
 Life and relationships feel chaotic and unstable.
 She is looking for an anchor to ground herself.
-Many self injurers also suffer with an eating disorder for the same reason.
-It is something that they can control that offers a distraction.
+Many self-injurers also suffer with an eating disorder for the same reason.
+It is something they can control that offers a distraction.

-For more valuable information on self injury and treatment options, check out the book, Bodily Harm by Karen Conterio and Wendy Lader, PhD.
+For more valuable information on self-injury and treatment options, check out the book Bodily Harm by Karen Conterio and Wendy Lader, PhD.

-Sound Off: Have you had a child or loved one cause self injury?
+Sound off: Have you had a child or loved one cause self-injury?

 Huddle up with your kids and ask, “How do you deal with things when you are hurt emotionally?”